Ranger10sam/shopify-product-sort-in-collection/README.md

 Click Install app and confirm.

-You will see an Admin API access token.
-This is your SHOPIFY_ACCESS_TOKEN.
-Copy this token.
-It starts with shpat_.
+Reveal and copy the Admin API access token (shpat_...).

+Step 3: Prepare Your Sales Data File

+Run Your Query in Shopify: Execute a query similar to this (adjust filters/dates as needed):

+FROM sales
+SHOW net_items_sold
+WHERE product_collections CONTAINS 'YOUR_COLLECTION_ID' OR product_tags CONTAINS 'YOUR_PRODUCT_TAG'
+GROUP BY product_title, product_id
+SINCE -30d UNTIL today
+ORDER BY net_items_sold DESC

+Important: Ensure your query includes product_id in the GROUP BY clause.
+Replace placeholders like YOUR_COLLECTION_ID or YOUR_PRODUCT_TAG.

+Export as JSONL: Export the results of your query in JSON Lines (.jsonl) format.

+Rename & Save: Rename the downloaded file exactly to sales-export.jsonl and save it in the same directory where you will put the script.

-Step 3: Set Up the Project
+Step 4: Set Up the Project Folder

-Create a new folder on your computer (e.g., D:\Shopify Apps\shopify-collection-sort).
+Create a new folder on your computer (e.g., D:\Shopify Apps\shopify-collection-sorter).

-Place the package.json, sort-products.js, and this README.md file into the new folder.
+Place the following files inside this folder:

-Prepare your CSV file: Ensure your CSV file (e.g., Variants sold as per product tags - 2024-10-23 - 2025-10-23.csv) has at least two columns: Product title and Net items sold.
-Place this CSV file in the same folder.
+package.json (Provided by the assistant)

+sort-products.js (Provided by the assistant)

+sales-export.jsonl (The file you prepared in Step 3)

+This README.md file (Optional)

-Create a new file named .env in the same folder and add your credentials:
+Create .env file: Create a new file named .env in the folder and add your credentials:

 # Your shop's full .myshopify.com URL
 SHOP_URL="[https://your-store-name.myshopify.com](https://your-store-name.myshopify.com)"